 - July 14: Casa Nueva B & Orientation 8

 - July 18: Cultura B & Orientation 9

-Yes, TCU will provide housing for the guest attending orientation for a nominal fee.
+Yes, TCU will provide housing for the guest attending orientation for $25.
 To request this accommodation, please select housing for guest during the Orientation registration process at myTCU.
-We will provide housing during the orientation program, but are unable to house guests for overnight stays before or after check-in to your registered Orientation
+We will provide housing during the orientation program, but are unable to house guests for overnight stays before or after check-in to your registered Orientation.
+Linens are included.

 Housing accommodations for guests will be in a suite-style residence hall on TCU’s campus.
 The guest housing fee will be charged to the student account in the fall.